Royal High School, Edinburgh: Building History + Photos

 Introduction

-The Royal High School is one of the key Scottish examples of Enlightenment Architecture along with the National Monument behind it on Calton Hill.
+The Royal High School is a key Scottish example of Enlightenment Architecture – as is the National Monument on Calton Hill.

 Royal High School context : Calton Hill